codemonkey1101/ucb-mlai-capstone/README.md

-defense_ave_wpa_run - Average win probability allowed by defense per play by play type run defense_success_rate_pass - Proportion of plays with positive expected points allowed by defense by play type pass defense_success_rate_run - Proportion of plays with positive expected points allowed by defense by play type run points_scored - Total number of points scored by the team points_allowed - Total number of points allowed by the team score_differential - (points scored - points allowed)
+defense_ave_wpa_run - Average win probability allowed by defense per play by play type run defense_success_rate_pass - Proportion of plays with positive expected points allowed by defense by play type pass defense_success_rate_run - Proportion of plays with positive expected points allowed by defense by play type run

 - NOTE:  The EPA variables are advanced NFL statistics, conveying how much value a team is adding over the average team in a given situation.
-It’s on a points scale instead of the typically used yards, because not all yards are created equal in American football (10 yard gain on 3rd and 15 is much less valuable than a 2 yard gain on 4th and 1).
+It’s on a points scale instead of the typically used yards scale, because not all yards are created equal in American football (10 yard gain on 3rd and 15 is much less valuable than a 2 yard gain on 4th and 1).
 For offensive stats the higher the EPA the better, but for defensive stats the lower (more negative) the EPA the better.
 The WPA variables are similar except they are measuring play value in terms of win probability.

 ### Approach
 - determin best features for predicting points scored